DecimalTurn/VBA-on-GitHub/README.md

 Luckily for us, the VBE doesn't really create local or temporary files that you don't want to share outside of your computer (unlike for other IDEs like [VScode](https://github.com/github/gitignore/blob/main/Global/VisualStudioCode.gitignore)).
 However, the Office application you are using might create temporary files that remain on the disk as long as the Office document is open to indicate to others that someone is working in the file ([more details](https://superuser.com/questions/405257/what-type-of-file-is-file)).

-This is why an exclusion exists for this type of files (starting with ~$):
+This is why an exclusion exists for this type of file (starting with ~$):
 ```
 ~$*
 ```

-Sometimes, you'll be working from an actual Office document and only want to share the code as .bas, .frm and .frx files (not the office document itself).
+Sometimes, you'll be working from an actual Office document and only want to share the code as `.bas`, `.frm` and `.frx` files (not the office document itself).
 In that case, feel free to add extensions for Office documents extensions to your .gitignore file.
 Some of them are already in the template .gitignore file as commented-out lines.
-Just remove the "#" to add them back as needed.
+Just remove the "#" at the start of the line to add them back as needed.

 #### Weird brackets?
 You'll notice that the .gitignore (and .gitattributes) files make use of this syntax with brackets to specify file paths: